boobaloo/railsready-debian-lenny/README.md

 In order of being installed:

   * an updated system with necessary packages
-  * SQLite3 from lenny-backports
   * imagemagick
   * git-core
   * RVM
-  * Ruby 1.9.2-p180 on RVM with fast load patch
+  * Ruby 1.9.2-p180 on RVM with fast load patch and nossl.patch (due to install problems - http://digitaldisorder.posterous.com/ruby-rvm-and-debian-sid-problems)
   * Configure Ruby for Debian
   * Bundler, Passenger, and Rails gems
   * Apache + Phusion Passenger slightly configured